Tables and integrated query

 This assignment of ordering will memorize the results from shuffling.
 With a single statement, we can deal cards by assigning ownership.

-procedure deal_cards(int count) {
+procedure deal_cards(principal who, int count) {

 (iterate deck // look at the deck